General (scope, time limits)

 The Asylum Act qualifies the judicial review as urgent, and provides for a simplified judicial process with reduced formalities and time limits with the objective of shortening the duration of the judicial review.

-The information provided by the High Council of Administrative and Fiscal Courts (Conselho Superior dos Tribunais Administrativos e Fiscais – CSTAF) for 2019 regarding the duration of judicial reviews of first instance decisions does not make a distinction between the type of asylum procedure.
-According to these statistics, the average duration of appeals in 2019 was of 2 to 3 months.
+The information provided by the High Council of Administrative and Fiscal Courts (Conselho Superior dos Tribunais Administrativos e Fiscais – CSTAF) for 2020 regarding the duration of judicial reviews of first instance decisions does not make a distinction between the type of asylum procedure.
+According to these statistics, the average duration of appeals at first instance courts in 2020 was of 2 to 3 months.

-In practice, and without prejudice to issues such as the poor quality of Legal Assistance and language barriers that have an impact on the quality and effectiveness of appeals, CPR is not aware of systemic or relevant obstacles faced by asylum seekers to appealing a first instance decision in the regular procedure.
+In practice, and without prejudice to issues such as the poor quality of Legal Assistance and the merits test applied by the Bar Association, and language barriers that have an impact on the quality and effectiveness of appeals, CPR is not aware of systemic or relevant obstacles faced by asylum seekers in appealing a first instance decision in the regular procedure.

-According to the CSTAF, a total of 552 appeals were lodged against negative asylum decisions in 2019.
-Out of these, 525 were filled in front of the TAC Lisbon, marking a 40% increase compared to 2018.
-TAC Lisbon rendered decisions on 446 of the appeals filled in 2019 while 79 were pending at the end of the year.
+According to the CSTAF, a total of 525 appeals were lodged against negative asylum decisions in 2020, marking a decrease of around 5% compared to 2019.
+Out of these, 502 were filled in TAC Lisbon.
+TAC Lisbon rendered decisions on 446 of the appeals filled in 2020 while 56 were pending at the end of the year.

 In case of rejection of the appeal, onward appeals are possible before the Central Administrative Court (Tribunal Central Administrativo – TCA), consisting of a full judicial review of relevant facts and points of law, with automatic suspensive effect.
 Furthermore, the law provides for an additional appeal with automatic suspensive effect before the Supreme Administrative Court (Supremo Tribunal Administrativo, STA) on points of law but only in exceptional cases of fundamental importance of the appeal for legal and social reasons or to improve the quality of legal reasoning in decision-making more broadly.
 The STA makes its own assessment and decision on the facts of the case.
 In both cases the asylum seeker has 15 days to lodge the appeal.